 Tools for cutting leather

 I use very sharp shears because I don’t sew leather very often.
-But if you plan to work with leather a lot then use better a rotary cutter.
+But if you plan to work with leather a lot then better use a rotary cutter.
 The cut is usually very clear and I like to use it but sometimes my rotary cutter is not cooperative and destroys my leather.
 Eeek!
 Watch the video below if you want to know how NOT to use the rotary cutter.

-The rotary cutter is best for straight lines, if you need to cut curves, tight corners and complex shapes then you have to use shears.
+The rotary cutter is best for straight lines.
+If you need to cut curves, tight corners and complex shapes then you have to use shears.
 It’s better to use shears with a blunt tip so you don’t scratch the leather.

 Also, it’s impossible to sew leather without using glue.
 You will need it for keeping seam allowances open, for finishing darts and hems and many other things.
 What is the best adhesive for leather?
 I use this one: “The ultimate!
 The only non-toxic, water-based super glue”.

 Want to see these tools in action?
-Check out my tutorial
+Check out my tutorial “How to make a leather purse”!

 Sewing machine settings for sewing leather